NikolasSi/isalos.docs.github.io/docs/DoE/61Screening.md

 ### Output
 {: .no_toc}
-A list of experiments (combinations) is generated in the output datasheet along with the Block number and the Standard order based on the Plackett-Burman design.
+A list of experiments (combinations) is generated in the output datasheet along with the Block number, the Replicate Number, the Standard order  and the Point type of each experiment based on the Plackett-Burman design.

 ### Example
 {: .no_toc}